A Shocked Wind Interpretation of an Odd Radio Circle: Summary and Conclusions

 In this paper we present new Keck/KCWI+KCRM integral field spectroscopic data on the central galaxy in the odd radio circle ORC4.
 We detect line emission from multiple strong optical lines including \mgii, \oii, H$\beta$, \oiii, \oi, \nii, H$\alpha$, and \sii.

-The morphology, extent, kinematics, luminosity, and EW of the \oii \ emission in ORC4 detected with integral field unit (IFU) data, as well as the LINER-like line ratios observed for the redder optical lines with GMOS long-slit data, are all consistent with a scenario in which the ionized gas arises from shocks near the galaxy associated with the subsequent infall of material resulting from a larger-scale forward-moving shock.
+The morphology, extent, kinematics, luminosity, and EW of the \oii \ emission in ORC4 detected with integral field unit (IFU) data, as well as the LINER-like line ratios observed for the redder optical lines with GMOS long-slit data, are all consistent with a scenario in which the ionized gas arises predominantly from shocks near the galaxy associated with the subsequent infall of material resulting from a larger-scale forward-moving shock.
+The line emission likely arises from a combination of gas cooling and mixing, resulting from a reverse shock.
 Therefore both the optical and radio emission, while observed on very different scales, may result from the same dramatic event.
 Massive starburst galaxies due to major mergers are known to have very fast outflowing winds; these could be the precursors to ORCs, as they drive winds with high mass outflow rates ($>200 M_\odot$/yr) to circumgalactic scales ($>$20 kpc), which are needed to produce the observed synchrotron rings \citep[e.g.,]{Rupke19, Perrotta23}. \citet{Coil24} speculate that ORCs may therefore reveal a later stage of these massive starburst wind galaxies, after the wind has shut off and gas has fallen back towards the galaxy.

 The primary findings from this analysis are:

 \begin{enumerate}